AbrehamGebremedhin/KcartBot/README.md

    - Ask odd fact: `"Summarise the sourcing policy"` → expect RAG response; follow with `"Where did that info come from?"` to see if agent references retrieved metadata.

 Each step exercises classifier-first routing, relational reads/writes, analytics, flash sale tooling, Milvus RAG, and Gemini image generation.
 Inspect logs or the `trace` payload to confirm intended tool usage.

+## Example Conversations

+For real-world examples of customer and supplier interactions, see the `customer.json` and `supplier.json` files in the project root.
+These contain full conversation flows demonstrating multilingual support, intent classification, tool execution, and seamless dialogue handling.

 ## Operational Notes